MitryDim/fleetman/README.md

 Go on the helm directory : `cd fleetman`

 ### Configuration

-` values.yaml` File
+Open the `values.yaml` file in the **fleetman** directory.
-Open the values.yaml file in the fleetman/charts/fleetman/ directory.
+The values.yaml file contains default values for Fleetman deployments.
 Modify the values according to your needs, especially those under deployments for each application.
 Ensure Docker images and probe configurations (liveness and readiness) are correct.

 ### Installation with Helm

-In the fleetman/charts/fleetman/ directory, run the Helm command to install the Fleetman project:
+In the **fleetman** directory, run the Helm command to install the Fleetman project:

 `helm install your-release-name .`
-Replace your-release-name with the desired name for your deployment.
+Replace "your-release-name" with the desired name for your deployment.

 ### Verification of Installation